0xRy4n/intercom-python-api/docs/apis/tags/ArticlesApi.md

     'Intercom-Version': IntercomVersion("Unstable"),
 }
 body = CreateArticleRequest(
-        title="Thanks for everything",
+        author_id=1295,
+        body="<p>This is the body in html</p>",
         description="Description of the Article",
-        body="<p>This is the body in html</p>",
-        author_id=1295,
-        state="draft",
         parent_id=18,
         parent_type="collection",
+        state="draft",
+        title="Thanks for everything",
         translated_content=ArticleTranslatedContent(
-            type="article_translated_content",
             ar=ArticleContent(
+                author_id=5017691,
+                body="This is the body of the article.", created_at=1663597223,
+                description="This article will show you how to create a new article.", state="draft",
+                title="How to create a new article",
                 type="article_content",
-                title="How to create a new article",
-                description="This article will show you how to create a new article.", body="This is the body of the article.", author_id=5017691,
-                state="draft",
-                created_at=1663597223,
                 updated_at=1663597260,
                 url="http://intercom.test/help/en/articles/3-default-language",
             ),